avishake-miniontek/zoyel_converse/README.md

 }
 ```

+These retry settings are used for:
+- Initial server connection attempts
-These retry settings are used for both initial server connection and automatic reconnection attempts when the connection is lost.
+- Automatic reconnection when the connection is lost
+- Recovery from transient network issues

 The client will attempt to reconnect up to the specified number of attempts, waiting the specified delay between each attempt.
+This provides robust operation even in unstable network environments.

 ## Usage